st-hoang/aptos-core/developer-docs-site/docs/nodes/index.md

 - **Looking for the Aptos Incentivized Testnet-2 (AIT-2) program?** [Click here](ait/ait-2).
 :::

 This section contains guides for the Aptos nodes.
-Follow these guides for staking on the Aptos Blockchain, and to install an Aptos node for a local testnet, the Aptos Incentivized Testnet, the Aptos devnet and for the Aptos production network.
+Topics covered include how to install an Aptos node, and staking on the Aptos Blockchain.

 ## For the Aptos devnet

 <div class="docs-card-container">
 <div class="row row-cols-1 row-cols-md-2 g-4">